Zafeer/tdd-refactor-legacy/README.md

 ## Objectives

 - **Promote TDD Practices:** Encourage the habit of writing tests before implementing functionality.
+  1. Use FIRST Principles
+  2. Use Red-Green-Refactor
+  3. Boundary Testing
+  4. Triangulation
+  5. Test Doubles
 - **Refactor Legacy Code:** Improve the structure and quality of existing codebases without changing their external behavior.

 ## Contents